cmb69/chat_xh/README.md

 ancient browser, the automatic retrieval of new messages does not work.
 Instead visitors have to refresh the page to see them.

+The plugin uses polling (i.e. periodically sending requests to the server) to check for new messages.
+While the poll interval is configurable (`Plugins` → `Chat` → `Config` → `Interval` → `Poll`), there is no one size fits all setting; there has to be a trade off between a fluid chat experience (i.e. a small poll interval), and the amount of traffic the server can handle.
+If there are only a couple of chatters, you can decrease the default poll interval, and everything should be okay.
+However, if there are possibly many chatters, consider to use an alternative chat widget which is implemented via server push notifications, but not polling.

 ## Troubleshooting

 Report bugs and ask for support either on [Github](https://github.com/cmb69/chat_xh/issues)